rpPH4kQocMjkm2Ve/gitpkg/README.md

 gitpkg does not sandbox the build beyond running `make build` as the `nobody` user. `make install` runs as root.

+During updates, if the Makefile has changed, the diff is shown for review before proceeding.

-Use `--skip-inspect` to bypass Makefile review during install.
+Use `--skip-inspect` to bypass Makefile review during install and update.

 ## Install